 Mick Taylor had taken over for Brian Jones on lead guitar, and this was his first appearance on a Stones recording.
 Taylor claims he came up with the famous guitar riff, even though Richards plays it.

 The distinctive cowbell used to open the song was played by producer Jimmy Miller.
 He set the tempo for the song by venturing into the studio and hitting the two small cowbells his had set up on a prong.

-Reparata & The Delrons, an early '60s girl group, sang the backup vocals. (thanks, Bertrand - Paris, France)
+Reparata & The Delrons, an early '60s girl group, sang the backup vocals.

 There is no bass on the verses.

 The single was given away to all the fans who helped clean up after The Stones free concert in Hyde Park on July 5, 1969.
 This was the first concert Mick Taylor played with the band.
-A life-size cutout of Brian Jones, who died 3 days earlier, was kept on stage and the show was dedicated to him.
+A life-size cutout of Brian Jones, who died three days earlier, was kept on stage and the show was dedicated to him.

 The Stones played this at most of their live shows, usually with great theatrics.
 The Steel Wheels tour in 1989 featured giant inflatable women during the performance.